 Custom boundaries drop in as entries in the list.
 No framework code to edit.

-Engine#resolve_chain converts the user's declared slots to Dispatcher::Slot structs and hands them to Injections.apply:
+Engine#resolve_chain converts the user's declared slots to Dispatcher::Slot structs and folds them through the runtime's InjectionRegistry:

 def resolve_chain(spec)